neura-sx/graphene-book/book/testnets/FAQs.md

 ---
 > When is it safe to stop using the `enable-stale-production` flag?

 The `enable-stale-production` flag tells the witness node to produce on a chain with zero blocks or very old blocks.
+It can be specified as a parameter on the command line or directly in the `config.ini` file.

-If you are running a private testnet on a single machine, you should use it at all times.
-This flag ensures that blocks are generated even if the blockchain has been stuck due to a server crash or something similar.
+If you are running a private testnet on a single machine, you should keep this flag on at all times.
+This way you ensure that blocks are generated even if the blockchain has been stuck due to a server crash or something similar.

 If you are running a public testnet and the witness participation is high enough you can safely switch this flag off.
+In this case, when starting up, your witness node will connect to another existing witness node over the p2p network, or get the blockchain state from an existing data directory.